 I know I have been saying it all week, but I love Love.
 I love everything about it and I especially love the week of Valentine’s Week.
 But it hasn’t always been that way.
-For a long time I would go into hiding the week of Valentine’s Day.
+For a long time I would go into hiding the week of Valentine’s Day because of singleness.
 But that was until I truly understood the importance of what Valentine’s Day meant.

 Valentine’s Day always brought about negative thoughts and emotions for me.
 I wanted to avoid the day altogether and would always end the day eating my own pint of ice cream watching wedding videos on Vimeo.
 Super healthy right?

 Proverbs 23:7 says: “As a man things, so he is.”

 What we think about ourselves is critical to our attitude and perspective of who we are.
 But just as fast as we can think something our mind believes it.
 I heard something recently that it takes 30 seconds for our a brain to comprehend a negative thought and 60 seconds for our brain to comprehend a positive thought or compliment.
 It is so important that we take our thoughts captive.
 This is not just a big moment type of captivity.
 The thoughts we need to worry about are the small moments, the every day tasks, the mundane.

 Paul explains it like this: “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.’’
 2 Corinthians 10:4-5

 For me, around Valentine’s Day I had to fight to keep a positive mindset.
 Philippians 2:14 – Do everything without grumbling or complaining.
 I tried to read every book that encouraged me in singleness, that provided insight into why I was single or when I would get married.
 For so long my thoughts were around my insecurities – that I wasn’t good enough for someone or God didn’t want to bless me with someone.